richardhenyash/balloon-pop-maths/README.md

 * [In-game audio controls](./assets/testing/features/game-audio.png) were added to allow audio to be toggled on and off in-game.
 * Collapsing [How To Play](./assets/testing/features/how-to-play.png) section was added underneath [Options](./assets/testing/features/game-options.png) to explain how to play and to give some further information about the game.
-* [Game loader](./assets/testing/features/game-loader.png) was added and is now shown until the game window is completelety loaded.
+* [Game loader](./assets/testing/features/game-loader.png) was added and is now shown until the game window is completeley loaded.
-Note the [game loader](./assets/testing/features/game-loader.png) will only be visible the first time the game is played, depending on how quickly the game is initiated as it is shown only until the [window load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) is fired.
+Note that the [game loader](./assets/testing/features/game-loader.png) will only be visible the first time the game is played, depending on how quickly the game is initiated, as it is shown only until the [window load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) is fired.
 The event handler is located in the [JavaScript Event Handler Library](./assets/js/events.js).
 * [In-game home button](./assets/testing/features/game-home.png) renamed from "Options" to "Home".